ArtFXDev/silex-doc/docs/td/Silex/CommonActions/publish.md

 ## Purpose :

-The **Publish** action is the way to save your scenes and references in the **publish folder**. it exports multiple formats, checks that all references are in a publish folder and renames the exported file accordingly with the naming convention.
+The **Publish** action is the way to save your scenes and references in the **publish folder**.
+It exports multiple formats, checks that all references are in a publish folder and renames the exported file accordingly with the naming convention.

 The purpose of the **publish** is to ensure that every job submited to the [Renderfarm](../../Renderfarm/renderfarm.md) is renderable, and all references and textures can be reached by any _blade_ on the network.
 For doing so, the action calls for the [Conform](./conform.md) action.
-If the references found in the scene need to be [conformed](./conform.md) to the pipeline, and cannot be accessed from the server.
-The **Publish** action will prompt you to [conform](./conform.md) these references.
+If the references found in the scene need to be [conformed](./conform.md) to the pipeline, and cannot be accessed from the server, the **Publish** action will prompt you to [conform](./conform.md) these references.

 ### Step by step use of the publish :